JustFiesta/ParkoMania/README.md

 <hr>

 ## Catalog structure
--> documentation - documentation folder, containing design assumptions -> src - source folder for this project
+-> documentation - documentation folder, containing design assumptions.
+-> src - source folder for this project.
-    -> java - contains module info and all clasess used in this program -> resources - hibernate config, fxml views (made using scene builder), images used in project
+    -> java - contains module info and all clasess used in this program.
+    -> resources - hibernate config, fxml views (made using scene builder), images used in project.

 <hr>